Parents should contact the Local Authority to find out about our Admissions Arrangements if they have any queries.

 ‘Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer’s partner, and in every case, the child must be living in the same family unit at the same address.’

-Every effort will be made to ensure that brothers or sisters (as defined above) and those from multiple births can attend the same primary school, understanding that the Local Authority must comply with the Education (Infant Class Sizes) (England) Regulations 1998.
+Every effort will be made to ensure that brothers or sisters (as defined above) and those from multiple births can attend the same primary school, understanding that the Local Authority must comply with The School Admissions (Infant Class Sizes) (England) Regulations 2012.

 In cases of equal merit, priority will be given to the child living nearest the school as measured by a straight line.
 Distance is measured using the Council’s Geographic Information System (GIS) from the Ordnance Survey (OS) seed point located at the child’s home address to the OS seed point (or a specifically defined point) for the school, using a straight line.
 (The seed point is taken from the Ordnance Survey’s (OS) Address- Point® dataset.
 It is used to locate individual residential and school addresses using grid references.)